-Women Together Groups
+Women Together Recovery Groups

-Our WT groups continue to grow with more women attending each week and almost 70 lives touched by the programme so far.
+Our WT recovery groups continue to grow with more women attending each week and almost 80 lives touched by the programme so far.
 We have completed a series of successful WT “taster sessions” in Ipswich in partnership with Turning Point, a national social care provider addressing substance misuse issues in Suffolk.
 TK has also been asked to start more groups in new venues in Ipswich and we added a new weekly group in north-east Ipswich in January 2017.

 Residential Therapeutic Centre

 Our residential therapeutic centre is set in a rural location in the Suffolk countryside.
-Known as the Hope Centre, phase 1 was formally unveiled on 30th November 2016 by many of those who had been involved in the project, as well as community leaders including Ipswich Mayor Roger Fern, Ipswich Borough Council leader David Ellesmere and our Patron, the Rt Rev Mike Harrison, the Bishop of Dunwich.
+Known as the Hope Centre, the phase 1 building was formally unveiled on 30th November 2016 by many of those who had been involved in the project, as well as community leaders, including Ipswich Mayor Roger Fern, Ipswich Borough Council leader David Ellesmere and our Patron, the Rt Rev Mike Harrison, the Bishop of Dunwich.

 The second accommodation block is fitted-out to temporarily house recreation rooms, therapy rooms, as well as an office for TK staff (see plan).